-If you’re struggling with anemia, it can sap your energy and make it difficult to complete even basic tasks.
-If you’re a veteran with anemia, you may wonder if you qualify for a VA disability rating for anemia.
-This guide explains how the VA rates anemia as well as what symptoms you need to qualify for a VA rating for anemia.
+If you’re struggling with anemia, you understand it can zap your energy and make it difficult to complete even basic tasks.
+You may also wonder if you qualify for an anemia VA rating.

 You DESERVE a HIGHER VA rating.